rithishsamm/myTutorialHell/Orchestration/k8engineers.com/Kubernetes-Deep-Dive/HANDWRITTEN/section2-k8sClusterSetup.md

 ```shell
 echo 'deb [signed-by=/etc/apt/keyrings/kubernetes-apt-keyring.gpg] https://pkgs.k8s.io/core:/stable:/v1.30/deb/ /' | sudo tee /etc/apt/sources.list.d/kubernetes.list
 ```

 4) Update the `apt` package index, install kubelet, kubeadm and kubectl
 > to check available versions of the same, check it by
-> `apt-cache policy kubelet` it'll install the latest if no version specified while installation. all three of these packages shares and maintains the same version. if specific version needed, you need to do an `=vName`
+> `apt-cache policy kubelet` it'll install the latest if no version specified while installation. **all three of these packages shares and maintains the same version**. if specific version needed, you need to do an `=versionNO`
 > ++
 > 	WHY HOLD PACKAGES? - **FOR NO AUTO-UPGRADE**.
 If not, it will do an auto-update  where it is prone to mess the cluster.
 ```shell